-Starbucks Just Promised $10 Million to Invent a Fully Recyclable Coffee Cup
+Starbucks Pledges $10 Million To Invent A Recyclable Coffee Cup

 Nearly a million people (and a “cup monster”) asked Starbucks to fulfill a promise made a decade ago